panodata/tikray/docs/examples.md

 - On each record, adjust the data types of the `id` and `value` fields.
 - Postprocess collection, applying a custom scaling factor to the `value` field.

-Loko let's you concisely write those rules down, using the Python language, and will also let you serialize the transformation description into a text-based format.
+Tikray let's you concisely write those rules down, using the Python language, and will also let you serialize the transformation description into a text-based format.

 The Python program can be executed in a Python REPL 1:1.